-If you knew that your website only has seven seconds to impress your prospects what would you change about it?
+If you knew that your website had only seven seconds to impress your prospects, what would you change about it?

-The market is moving fast, and so are the user behavior and expectations.
+The market is moving fast, just like user expectations.

 The rapidly changing digital trends indicate the need for flexibility and continuous website improvement as the core part of your digital strategy and web maintenance.

 In this post we will look at:

 - The top 5 reasons why you should improve your site regularly

 - Common website issues that might be affecting your sales